rosanajosepha/online-shopping-platform/README.md

 # Leah's Wardrobe 💖🛍️

-A stylish e-commerce shopping website built locally for class project `CEN4021`.
+A girly e-commerce shopping website built locally for class project `CEN4021`.
-This project includes a shopping cart and billing page, designed with a chic pink & black theme and modern UX vibes ✨
+This project includes a home page, product detail page, shopping cart and billing page, designed with a chic pink & black theme and modern UX vibes ✨

 ---

 ## 💡 Tech Stack

-- HTML5
+- HTML
-- CSS3
+- CSS
-- JavaScript (Vanilla)
+- JavaScript
 - VS Code for development
 - Localhost for testing